ssjung1/ssjung1/README.md

 ## Hi there 👋

-- I'm currently a Masters student at the University of Souther California studying Computer Science!
+- I'm currently a Masters student at the University of Southern California studying Computer Science!